 When you've been injured in a cycling accident where someone else was either fully or partly at fault, you may be able to claim compensation.
 Some of the most common causes of cycling accidents where compensation has been sought are:

-• Road traffic collisions, where a driver of a motor vehicle is at fault
+Road traffic collisions, where a driver of a motor vehicle is at fault

-• Car door collisions, where a driver has not checked their mirror before opening their car door
+Car door collisions, where a driver has not checked their mirror before opening their car door

-• Animals, such as horses and cattle, causing collisions, where their owner is at fault
+Animals, such as horses and cattle, causing collisions, where their owner is at fault

 Cycling accident claims can sometimes be complex cases and it’s therefore extremely important if you decide to make a claim, that you instruct a specialist cycling accident solicitor to represent you.

-How long does a cycling accident compensation claim take?
+How to start a cycling accident claim

 What do other cyclists say about Slater and Gordon? - Watch Ian's story.